Asian stocks mixed after US job gain paves way for rate hike – KION546

 Wall Street is coming off the best month for stocks since late 2020, a rally driven mostly by what had been falling bond yields.
 Traders hoped the economy was slowing enough for the Fed to ease off.

-In energy markets, benchmark U.S. crude advanced 16 cents to $89.17 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude edged up 7 cents to $89.08 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 47 cents to $89.01 on Friday.
-Brent crude, the price basis for international trading, added 18 cents to $95.10 per barrel in London.
+Brent crude, the price basis for international trading, added 1 cent to $94.93 per barrel in London.
 It gained 80 cents to $94.92 the previous session.